OrdinaryMagician/Stuff/README.md

   in DDS volume maps.
 Successor to mkvolume.
 Used for MariENB.
 * memrd/memsk/memwr: Quick 'n dirty tools for memory manipulation on running programs.
+* mkfont: A tool I use to convert UE fonts exported with UTPT into fonts for GZDoom.
 * mkgauss: Make an array of gaussian blur kernel values with passed radius and sigma.
 Used for shader development.
 * mksoundwad: Program used during the early days of Tim Allen Doom.
 Deprecated